Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Proofs of the main theorems

-If $f$ is a smooth function on $M$ then $\varphi_f$ is also smooth on every $\Int I_\alpha$, $\alpha\in\mathcal{A}$.
-The function $\varphi_f$ may be discontinuous at the ends of the intervals or may have singularities.
-A detailed description of the behavior around the ends of the exchanged intervals is described in details in \cite{Fr-Ki2}.
+If $f$ is a smooth function on $M$, then $\varphi_f$ is also smooth on every $\Int I_\alpha$, $\alpha\in\mathcal{A}$.
+The function $\varphi_f$ may be discontinuous at the endpoints of the intervals or may have singularities.
+A detailed description of its behavior near the endpoints of the exchanged intervals is given in \cite{Fr-Ki2}.